Skip to main content

 “You are caring, responsible, gentle…” He could not continue as Laali hugged him.

-Hiding her face in his chest Laali could feel the smell of dirt and sweat.
+Hiding her face in his chest, Laali could feel the smell of dirt and sweat.
 He patted her head unsurely.
-Kabir tried to move but he was locked in between the doorway and her body.
+Kabir tried to move, but he was locked between the doorway and her body.

 “It's okay,” he reassured her.
 Laali’s sobs reduced to sniffs as she looked up at him.

 “I have never truly felt the touch of a man.
 I want to know what that feels like.
-When my friends visit home and tell me about their husbands I can’t help but wonder what it feels like.
+When my friends visit home and tell me about their husbands, I can’t help but wonder what it feels like.
 If once, only once I could…” Laali suddenly looked up at the man she did not even know two days ago.
 In a few hours, he had been to her a protector, father figure, guide and friend she never had in her father or brother.
 Laali was overwhelmed with emotions.
-She stood tiptoed and before Kabir could speak again she touched her lips to his.
+She stood tiptoeing, and before Kabir could speak again, she touched her lips to his.
 Kabir could taste the rice starch in her mouth and chapped lips.
-For a moment he was confused.
+For a moment, he was confused.
 Then he shoved her away.

 “What are you doing?” he asked as Laali looked flustered.